As the police-led community Speedwatch scheme relaunches, we are looking for volunteers who can help us to monitor Woodley roads

 Further information about the police-led scheme can be found HERE.

-If any local residents are interested in being involved in a Community Speedwatch scheme, please can they contact Matthew Filmore, Committee Officer (firstname.lastname@example.org).
+If you are interested in being involved in a Community Speedwatch scheme, please contact Matthew Filmore, Committee Officer (firstname.lastname@example.org).